 (5) Most of my clients prefer structured lessons.
 Structured material can range from concepts (“I want to work on palis palis”) to specific technique sequences (“I want to work on this left-hand technique.”) and flow drills.
 Sometimes, they will ask to cover curriculum material.

 (6) Occasionally, the client will want some free form or freestyle in their lessons.
 To increase their learning curve, I have found it helpful to impose parameters on the topic matter.
 For example, “you drive on me with the left hand only.”
 This will force the client to rely only on left-hand material that he/she knows.
 I can tell you from experience that, to tell a student “do anything you want” often leads to confusion and loss of focus on their part.
 Most often, they’ll think of a million options and just get overwhelmed.
 Better not to go there.
-Impose parameters leads to clarity.
-Only when they are advanced students, do you let them do
+Imposing parameters leads to clarity.
+Only when they are advanced students, do you let them do anything.

 (7) Take the time to know your clients.
 Many times, they have revealed their motivations for training.

 For example, I have a 63-year-old female client who moved to Canada from a foreign country that has a high crime rate.
 She described to me how she used to carry a handgun in her purse to work, checking the weapon in when entering her workplace, and checking it out when leaving work.
 Hearing about her former life gave me a better understanding of why she wanted to train in knife and stick self-defense.
 Another student has a similar life story.
 Take the time to listen to them.
 Their stories can be eye-opening.